 Add in ANA’s exceptional service, food, drinks (including Krug champagne) and amenities, and this really is a world class product.

-Garuda Indonesia is another airline that’s both consistent and tailors the experience from the time you arrive at the airport to when you leave.
+Garuda Indonesia is another airline that’s both consistent and tailors the experience from the time you arrive at the airport to when you arrive at your destination.
 Garuda Indonesia first class has eight suites with doors.
-The hard product is good, though not remarkable compared to some of the other products out there.
+The hard product is good, though not remarkable compared to some of the other airlines on the list.

 But everything about the soft product is perfection.
 I find Garuda Indonesia to have the best flight attendants of any airline, and the airline even has an onboard chef in first class.

-The airline offers five good, great wine pairings, exceptional presentation, free Wi-Fi for first class passengers, etc. If you have any special requests for your flight, you can even make those before departure.
+The airline offers tasty food, great wine pairings, exceptional presentation, free Wi-Fi for first class passengers, etc. If you have any special requests for your flight, you can even make those before departure.